-If you were to ask most travelers how many distinct stages are involved in the general act of travelling, I would guess that most people would identify two: the research phase and the booking phase.
-And for most people that’s what they do–they research the destination, the transportation, the rates, and then make a final decision that leads to the booking for hotel rooms, flights and car rentals.
+If you were to ask most travelers how many distinct stages are involved in the general act of traveling, I would guess that most people would identify two: the research phase and the booking phase.
+And for most people that’s what they do–they research the destination, the transportation, the rates, and then make a final decision that leads to the booking for hotel rooms, flights, and car rentals.

 It’s a good start, and I’m guessing that many hoteliers are only concerned with the actions a potential guest takes up to the point where they actually select their hotel, but it’s not the whole picture.

-In fact, Google has identified 5 stages of travel, and as online marketers its important for us to target customers at each point in that buying process.
+In fact, Google has identified 5 stages of travel, and as online marketers, it’s important for us to target customers at each point in that buying process.

 Research and Booking: A Fraction of the Travel Cycle

 For most hotels, the booking is the final goal of their online marketing efforts.
-It is seen as a linear path that starts off with the consumer planning and researching their travel plans online, and finishing at the checkered flag at the hotel reservation.
+It is seen as a linear path that starts off with the consumer planning and researching their travel plans online and finishing at the checkered flag at the hotel reservation.